Your booking is safe with Virgin Holidays

 Junior Suite-as Deluxe Room but includes a spacious living area.

 Royal Club Luxury-luxury accommodation situated at the Royal Club, the exclusive section at the hotel that provides personalised services and VIP amenities.
+The Royal Club has a few more steps and should only be recommend to those guests who can walk and manage a few steps.

 Royal Club Junior Suite-as Royal Club Luxury Room but with living area.
+The Royal Club has a few more steps and should only be recommend to those guests who can walk and manage a few steps.

 The Royal Club offers an exclusive club-like atmosphere and the plush accommodation is located in three private buildings with 45 rooms and suites.
 Royal Club guests will enjoy spacious rooms and suites with hydro-massage bathtubs, private check-in and check-out reception, personal concierge service, business centre, in-room dining, stocked mini-fridge, luxurious linens and pillows, Etro toiletries, nightly turn-down service, fruit basket, plush bathrobes, preferred seating at à la carte restaurants and complimentary high speed Internet at The Royal Club Lobby.
 Royal Club members also have access to The Royal Club Restaurant with its variety of mouth-watering International dishes for breakfast, lunch and dinner.
 Open 7.30am-10.30pm.
+The Royal Club has a few more steps and should only be recommend to those guests who can walk and manage a few steps.

-Virgin Holidays Club Room Benefits available as an additional supplement and include:- Lounge access at your you UK departure airport (for 2015 onwards)
+Virgin Holidays Club Room Benefits available as an additional supplement and include:- Lounge access at your UK departure airport (for 2015 onwards)

 Unlimited Xcaret Xperience (UXX)